• Menu

 The thing is, I had my fair share of that.
 I traveled the world as a fresh faced 18 year old.
 Granted, it wasn’t as your “typical” backpacker.
 But then, that stereotype has evolved long since I did what I did.
 In the end though, it was pretty much the same deal.
 Drinking, Partying, checking out local sights without really seeing them, and looking for the next flashing neon “Bar Open” sign.

 Now, don’t get me wrong.
 Many backpackers are on a journey of their own, and I am an advocate for any young person to get out and see the world.
 Travels such as these change lives.
 That sort of travel is a lot different to the travel that can be experienced later in life though.
 There are many reason’s for that, and I intend to cover some of them here.
-Because as far as I’m concerned, you can NEVER be too old to travel.
+Because as far as I’m concerned, traveling is for anyone, no matter your age.

 Age is just a number